190n/lunar-lander/README.md

 ES2016+ features.
 If this advances enough for me to consider releasing it anywhere besides GitHub I will set up a build process for older browsers.

+The blue curve is your projected path with only gravity.
+Basically, it's the path your ship would take if you cut the throttle right now.
+The red curve is your projected path taking into account your throttle and rotation.
+If you don't touch the controls, you will follow the red path.

+I might remove the projections if I ever release this; they might make it too easy.
+I added them just because I wanted to see what they looked like :P

 ### Controls:

 Basically copied from Kerbal Space Program.